 Vienna’s “oldest” opera house

-Theater an der Wien means “Theatre on the River Wien”, which might surprise you if you saw the place: there’s no water in sight.
+Theater an der Wien broadly means “Theatre by the River Wien”, which might surprise you if you saw the place: any water is notable only for its absence.

-The building certainly used to be close to the river, but engineers sent the Wien underground over 100 years ago.
-So the water’s still there, but below the Naschmarkt open-air market opposite.
+The building certainly used to be close to the river.
+But engineers sent the Wien underground here over 100 years ago.
+So the water now runs below the Naschmarkt international open-air market opposite.
+You can actually see it on the Third Man sewer tour.

 A brief history